N44TS/eros/README.md

 **programmable privacy matchmaking dapp**

-Eros is a decentralized, privacy-preserving dating application built on the Fhenix protocol built for ETHonline 2024.
-It leverages fully homomorphic encryption (FHE) to ensure user data privacy while enabling secure matchmaking.
+Eros is a decentralized, privacy-preserving dating app built on the Fhenix protocol built for ETHonline 2024.
+It uses fully homomorphic encryption (FHE) to ensure user data privacy while enabling secure matchmaking.

 To use please make sure you are on [Fhenix](https://www.fhenix.io/cheat-sheet/) testnet and have some testnet ETH in your wallet.

 ## Features